bratislava/bratislava.github.io/docs/strapi/general-concepts.md

 The steps when adding a completely new entity model are roughly as follows:

 - create a content-type within Strapi - good introduction [here](https://docs.strapi.io/user-docs/latest/content-types-builder/introduction-to-content-types-builder.html), project specifics within the docs of each of our projects as needed.
 Creating content-types modifies the code, therefore **you need to do this from a locally running instance, and commit the changes into git.**
-- write the GraphQL query and generate code which fetches it with GraphQL Codegen - see our GraphQL docs(TODO)
+- write the GraphQL query and generate code which fetches it with GraphQL Codegen - see our GraphQL docs (TODO)
-- fetching the data in Next.js and displaying it within our frontend 'template' - see our GraphQL docs(TODO)
+- fetching the data in Next.js and displaying it within our frontend 'template' - see our GraphQL docs (TODO)

+Please follow also our Strapi best practices.

-For a more concrete example [check out the guide for adding sections to bratislava.sk](../bratislava.sk/add-new-component-to-sections.md) - note that specifics may vary slightly from project to project.
+For a more specific example [check out the guide for adding sections to bratislava.sk](../bratislava.sk/add-new-component-to-sections.md) - note that specifics may vary slightly from project to project.